Everything You Need To Know About The Expected Length Of Therapy

 The average length of a therapy session and treatment plan

-According to the American Psychological Association, for many conditions and types of treatment, therapy sessions may last roughly 45 to 50 minutes, though the exact length can vary.
+According to the American Psychiatric Association, for many conditions and types of treatment, therapy sessions may last roughly 45 to 50 minutes, though the exact length can vary.
 The duration of your treatment plan may be left to the discretion of you and your care provider.
 Treatment plans may be short-term, lasting a few weeks to months, or long-term, lasting months to years.

 A study in the Journal of Counseling Psychology indicates that patients find the most dramatic improvements somewhere between their seventh and tenth sessions.
 Still, not everyone will fall into this average, especially if they are experiencing more severe conditions or must work through deep-rooted personal issues.